krayin/krayin-docs/docs/1.x/api/reviews.md

 #### 2. Get all customer's reviews without pagination

-You can also get all customer's reviews of Bagisto Store in a single API call without using pagination.
+You can also get all customer's reviews of Krayin Store in a single API call without using pagination.
 For this you have to pass `pagination=0` in the query parameter with the `reviews?customer_id={id}` resource in the API URL.

 - Headers